Saradawson/web-sprint-challenge-intro-to-react/README.md

 ## Submission format

-- [ ] Submit via Codegrade by committing and pushing any new changes to the main branch.
+- [x] Submit via Codegrade by committing and pushing any new changes to the main branch.
-- [ ] Check Codegrade for automated feedback.
+- [x] Check Codegrade for automated feedback.
-- [ ] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
+- [x] Check Codegrade in the days following the Sprint Challenge for reviewer feedback.
-- [ ] Any changes pushed after the deadline will not receive any feedback.
+- [x] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+  React JS allows developers to build complex interactive user interfaces.
+It allows us to reuse code which is really good because components can change and with react you can make the unreliable components reliable.
 1. Describe component state.
+  With state you are able to take a set of properties and contorl the behavior of the component.
 1. Describe props.
+  Props are properties that are used to pass data from one component to another.
 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+  Side effects allow your component to do something after render.
+By using react's built in useEffect you are able to you are able to control a component when it changes state or props.